matteobaccan/owner/docs/event-support.md

 register a `PropertyChangeListener`.

-There is also the possibility to implement a `TransactionalPropertyChangeListener` which does notify you before the property change is performed and allows you to check what is changed and eventually to rollback the single property change operation or the whole set of changes triggered by the source event.
+There is also the possibility to implement a `TransactionalPropertyChangeListener` which does notify you before the property change becomes effective and allows you to check what is changed and eventually to rollback the single property change operation or the whole set of changes triggered by the source event.

 ![propertychange-event]({{site.url}}/img/propertychange-event.png)